mroonga/mroonga/doc/source/install/almalinux.rst

 .. note::

  * :doc:`/tutorial/wrapper` Wrapper mode is not supported
- * :doc:`/tutorial/storage`  Storage mode does not support a feature of relevant to a optimization.
+ * :doc:`/tutorial/storage`  Storage mode does not support a feature relevant to an optimization.

 Install: